 Rather than a state that mirrored the demonic consequences of humanity's sinfulness, Renaissance Folly came to mean flaws in an individual's moral character.
 The defects portrayed in the various ships of fools were those found in everyone, not just the mad.
 Fools lacked the tragic condition of the insane.

-Idiot Fool (Holbein the Younger) would, because its doubled construction, qualify as irrevocably beyond the bounds of sanity, but that was hardly the case.
+Perhaps only an Idiot Fool (Holbein the Younger) would, because its doubled construction, qualify as irrevocably beyond the bounds of sanity, but that was hardly the case.
 Here, the fool is shown mocking death--his bladder raised to strike and his finger irreverently in his mouth.
 Meanwhile, death gleefully leads the fool off to the tune of dancing music played on his bagpipe.

 And then, of course, there is the Educated Fool....Holbein's woodcut includes a feather-duster rather than a staff; perhaps that was the 15th century version of Ginko.

-also carries the theme of vagrancy and rootlessness, which was seen by the people of the Renaissance as flaws in character.
+The Ship of Fools also carries the theme of vagrancy and rootlessness, which was seen by the people of the Renaissance as flaws in character.
 This was a particular hardship of those seen as mad, for they were little tolerated in their communities and were sent drifting as beggars from place to place until they came more and more to be incarcerated--first into prisons along with imprisoned criminals, and then later into their own separated institutions.

-individual became the iconic figure of madness in general.
+Gilman describes how, at the beginning of the middle ages, the image of the melancholy individual became the iconic figure of madness in general.
 One of the Four Humors, Melancholy represented an isolated life out of balance with the real world.
 Gibson includes a poem by the best-loved German poet of the thirteenth century,

 Walther von der Vogelweide, to demonstrate how the position of the body, as image, communicated a state of being we have come to associate as "internal."
 The state of the "self" described by the Minnesinger, Walther, would be readily understood as melancholic.